Indradumnabanerji/llmexperiments/README.md

 # Author: Indra Banerjee

+Input Dataset:
-Input Dataset:  SQUAD Dataset
+SQUAD Dataset

+Data Split:
-Data Split: Divide your dataset into training and testing subsets.
+Divide your dataset into training and testing subsets.
 The training set will be used to train the model, while the testing set will be used to evaluate its performance.

-Model Selection: google/flan-t5-small
+Model Selection:
+google/flan-t5-small

+Model Training:
-Model Training: Train the selected model on the training data.
+Train the selected model on the training data.

+Model Evaluation:
-Model Evaluation: Evaluate with Rouge and Bleu scores.
+Evaluate with Rouge and Bleu scores.

-Limitations:
-Smaller dataset for Campaign Recommender model as the model creates number of records (x50) embedding dimension.

 Usage: